awsdocs/aws-transit-gateway-guide/doc_source/nm-security-iam.md

 Network Manager also supports the following condition keys:
 + `networkmanager:tgwArn`—Controls which transit gateways can be registered or deregistered in your global network\.
 + `networkmanager:cgwArn`—Controls which customer gateways can be associated or disassociated from devices and links in your global network\.
++ `networkmanager:tgwConnectPeerArn`—Controls which Connect peers can be associated or disassociated from devices and links in your global network\.

 ## Example policies to manage Transit Gateway Network Manager<a name="nm-example-iam-policies"></a>